cyclingProfessor/humannetwork/README.md

  Encrypt or decrypt a message
  Send or broadcast messages

 Split will add fragment IDs ("nn:") to each fragment.
-Merge will check that the fragment ids are consecutive beginning with a "01:" fragement.
+Merge will check that the fragment ids are consecutive beginning with a "01:" fragment.

-Since passwords are not to be shared encryption must be commutative:  Ie, if A encrypts, B encrypts, A decrypts then B decrypts the original text should be recovered.
-Shamir three pass protocol wil be used with the client requiring to perform exponentiation modulo a large prime (the session key: p).
+Since passwords are not to be shared encryption must be commutative:  I.e., if A encrypts, B encrypts, A decrypts then B decrypts the original text should be recovered.
+Shamir three pass protocol will be used with the client requiring to perform exponentiation modulo a large prime (the session key: p).
 The client will be expected to generate its own pair of keys d,e with de ≡ 1 (mod p-1).
 It is expected that clients will use Peter Olson's Big Integers (https://www.npmjs.com/package/big-integer)

 Clients will display networks characteristics:
  The network percentage drop rate (if not zero)